ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-surface-datasets.rst

    b.
 Use interpinic to interpolate existing initial condition datasets

       The next option is to interpolate from spunup datasets at a different resolution, using interpinic.
-There is a version for either clm4_0 or +|version| for this program.
+There is a version for either clm4_0 or |version| for this program.
 See the Section called Using interpinic to interpolate initial conditions to different resolutions for more information on this.

    c.
 Start up from arbitrary initial conditions

       The last alternative is to run from arbitrary initial conditions without using any spun-up datasets.
-This is inappropriate when using +|version|-BGC or CLMCN (bgc=cn or cndv) as it takes a long time to spinup Carbon pools.
+This is inappropriate when using |version|-BGC or CLMCN (bgc=cn or cndv) as it takes a long time to spinup Carbon pools.

 .. warning:: This is NOT recommended as many fields in CLM take a long time to equilibrate.